top of page

 2. The form also contains a link to a fun, updated Seabird ID Quiz which I’d like you to take.
 You can also find a link to the quiz below.

 3. Training is provided on how to conduct the seabird surveys.
+The next sessions will be in September 2024.
 Click the 'Training" button to find out locations, dates and times for a training near you.
 Please register for a training so I know how many people to expect.
-THERE ARE NO MORE TRAINING SESSIONS IN 2023.
-The next sessions will be in September 2024.
 Visit the Protocol page to view our training video and read the full written survey protocol.

 4. If you've not volunteered for PSBO before, please complete a liability waiver.
 All volunteers must sign a waiver before they can take part in the program.

-5. Once these items are complete I will be in touch with information on:
+5. Once these items are complete I will be in touch in August and September with information on:

 • potential survey sites